bombasticSlacks/Aspirant/Game/Attacks.md

 - You compare the penetration value on your attack to the armour value of the limb you are trying to hit (this will be covered in depth later in this chapter).
 If you fail to penetrate, the attack fails.
 - Roll a d6, add any relevant damage bonuses, and consult the damage chart for what corresponding injury they will take.

-### Combat Bonuses and Negatives
-These are common bonuses and negatives you can receive on your attacks which will make attacking easier.
-This is not an exhaustive list and sometimes if you feel you are advantaged over your opponent, you should express this to your GM, and they may give you additional bonuses.
-As well, some combat bonuses can be learned by taking specific combat training, or having specific pieces of equipment.
-#### Charging
-When making a melee attack or manoeuvre, if you have moved at least 3 meters towards your opponent you get a +1 to the skill test.
-#### Shooting Position
-If when shooting you are in a comfortable position you get a +1 to the skill test.
-#### Outnumbered
-If your opponent is outnumbered in melee, you receive a +1 to melee attacks and manoeuvres against them.
-#### Severely Outnumbered
-If your opponents are outnumbered in melee by more than 2 to 1 you receive a +2 to melee attacks and manoeuvres against them. (ex: 3 to 1, 5 to 2 etc.).
-#### Unaware
-When making an attack or manoeuvre, if your opponent is unaware of your presence, you get a +4 to the skill test.
-#### On The Move
-If you have moved this turn, you take a -2 to attacks and manoeuvres.
-#### Unweighted for Throwing
-If you attempt to throw a weapon that doesn’t have the thrown tag you receive a -3 on the skill test.
-Basic weapons only have a -1 penalty.
-#### On Your Back
-When attempting a melee test, if you are prone, you receive a -2.
-#### Distance Penalty
-When you fire a ranged weapon if you are outside the range, you suffer a -1 per range they are away from you.

-> So if you have a range of 10m and are attacking 35 meters away, you suffer a -3.

----

 ### Combat Modifiers
 These are modifiers you can apply to attacks and manoeuvres which will put you at a negative to the skill test but will make the attack or manoeuvre do additional things.
 Several other powerful modifiers can be learned by taking specific combat training.
 #### Called Shot